alpaka-group/alpaka3/docs/source/basic/terms.rst

 IMdSpan
 ```````

-An ``IMdSpan`` Data Storage object object points to physical memory.
+An ``IMdSpan`` Data Storage object points to physical memory.
 This allows memory to be read and written.
-It does not manage the lifetime of the memory it pointing to it.
+It does not manage the lifetime of the memory it is pointing to.
 This means that deleting an ``IMdSpan`` Data Storage object does not free up memory.
 In addition, the user is responsible for ensuring that an ``IMdSpan`` Data Storage object references valid memory.
 It does not store any information about the associated :ref:`API <API>`.

-Got to the `IMdSpan Interface definition <https://alpaka3.readthedocs.io/en/latest/doxygen/conceptalpaka_1_1concepts_1_1impl_1_1IMdSpan.html>`_
+Go to the `IMdSpan Interface definition <https://alpaka3.readthedocs.io/en/latest/doxygen/conceptalpaka_1_1concepts_1_1impl_1_1IMdSpan.html>`_

 IView
 `````